axelphunter/react-native-gesture-helper/README.md

 React Native Gesture Helper
 =========

-A small library that adds returns gesture type when gestureState is passed from the React Native pan responder.
+A small library that adds returns gesture type when gestureState, the velocity threshold and the directional offset threshold is passed from the React Native pan responder.

 ## Installation